zixpo/candybar/IconPacksTutorial.md

       ```java
       <string name="icon_pack_color">navy blue</string>
       ```
 3. Open the folder in Android Studio, click on `Edit` at the top navigation, then go to `Find` and click on `Replace in Files`.
-   1. In the first text box type in `com.candybar.dev`, in the second text box type in your main app's package identifier.
-Then click on `Replace All`.
-   2. In the first text box type in `com.candybar.dev.candybar_new_color`, in the second text box type in the following structure:
+   1. In the first text box type in `com.candybar.dev.candybar_new_color`, in the second text box type in the following structure:
    `main_app_identifier + . + icon_pack + _color`.
 Then click on `Replace All`.
 It is very important to follow this structure or it will not work.

       **Example:**